 Qualitative research can be defined as research that employs methodologies such as observations, interviews, or case studies to produce a narrative, descriptive description of a situation or activity.

-Sociologists who use these methods often reject positivism in favor of an interpretive approach.
+Sociologists who use qualitative research methods often reject positivism in favor of an interpretive approach.

 Qualitative research is a situated activity in which the researcher is located in the world.